tumagonx/nwjs_docs_old/How-to-package-and-distribute-your-apps.md

     cat /usr/bin/nw app.nw > app && chmod +x app

 Then, you'll have to make a package for various packaging systems with dependencies as the `node-webkit` package.
 Were you to make a .deb package this way, for instance, the user would not have to install the `node-webkit` package separately.

+And please note that the `nw.pak` file must also be in the same directory with the `app` file, otherwise you would expect blank page for some features.

 Eventually, we will provide scripts which do this automatically for various package systems.
 You'll have to figure it out yourself until then.